hawk-li/RSViTQA/README.md

 # References
-If you use this code, please cite the original paper, which it is based on.
+If you use this code, please cite our paper as well as the original paper, which it is based on.

+[1] Falk, D., Aydin, K., Scheibenreif, L., & Borth, D. (2024).
+Merging Patches and Tokens: A VQA System for Remote Sensing.
+In IGARSS 2024 IEEE International Geoscience and Remote Sensing Symposium (pp. 694-698).
+IEEE.

-[1] Lobry, Sylvain, et al. "RSVQA: Visual question answering for remote sensing data."
-IEEE Transactions on Geoscience and Remote Sensing 58.12 (2020): 8555-8566.
+[2] Lobry, S., Marcos, D., Murray, J., & Tuia, D. (2020).
+RSVQA: Visual question answering for remote sensing data.
+IEEE Transactions on Geoscience and Remote Sensing, 58(12), 8555-8566.